wpschaub/DevOps-mindset-essentials/src/articles/progressive-exposure-cost.md

 - [How we learned about the 503 meltdown](https://aka.ms/vsar-ff-sos) - The team enabled feature flags in one of their most popular extensions.
 Users experienced 503 errors, followed by severe performance issues, and eventually the Azure Functions handling feature flags failed under load.

-In both bases you'll read that there was a "failure under load".
+In both cases you'll read that there was a "failure under load".
 It's important to flip a feature flag in a Canary or Early Adopter environment and simulate anticipated loads a few days before flipping the feature flag for all users.
 This is particularly true for big marketing events where first impressions count.

 A solid engineering process and live telemetry enabled us to detect the issues as they occurred, identify the root cause, and mitigate the impact.